Get Our Free Ultimate Guide to Coding for Beginners

 - And how to use MAMP in the future with other sites you’d like to test

+If this sounds overwhelming, don’t worry.
 I’ll break everything down step-by-step, with screenshots and additional articles you can turn to.

 What is MAMP?

-Here is a breakdown of the four components of MAMP:
+Here’s a breakdown of the four components of MAMP:

 - Macintosh: an operating system